just-injoey/Acads/ISCP_RoundTable/HomeWorkProbelms.md

 # HomeWork Problems
-1. MAximum value from stack
+1. Maximum value from stack
     Hint
     maintain an auxillary stack for max_values
     maintain an auxillary stack for min_values
     print difference between max & Min values

-2. nearest smaller element in array
+2. Nearest smaller element in array
     HINT
     USE Stacks